sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

 ### Add purchase logic
-Now that we have the data connection for triggering our process working, we now want to add logic so it will occur when we click purchase in our app for our cart of items.
+Now that you have the data connection for triggering your process working, you now want to add logic so it will occur when you click **Purchase** in the app for the cart of items.

 1. Open the **Cart** page.